hero image

 Biography

 A.R.
 Siders is a director of the Gerard J. Mangone Climate Change Science and Policy Hub.
-She is an assistant professor at the University of Delaware in the Disaster Research Center, the Biden School of Public Policy and Administration, and the department of Geography and Spatial Sciences in the College of Earth, Ocean, and Environment.
+She is an associate professor at the University of Delaware in the Disaster Research Center, the Biden School of Public Policy and Administration, and the department of Geography and Spatial Sciences in the College of Earth, Ocean, and Environment.
 She holds a JD from Harvard Law School and a PhD from the Emmett Interdisciplinary Program in Environment and Resources at Stanford University.
-Siders previously served as an environmental fellow at the Harvard University Center for the Environment, a legal fellow at the Sabin Center for Climate Change Law at Columbia University, and a Presidential Management Fellow with the U.S. Navy.

-Dr. Siders' research focuses on climate change adaptation decision-making and evaluation: how and why communities decide when, where, and how to adapt to the effects of climate change and how these decisions affect risk reduction and equity outcomes.
+Dr. Siders' research focuses on climate change adaptation decision-making and evaluation: how and why communities decide when, where, and how to adapt to the effects of climate change and how these decisions affect risk reduction and justice.
 She has expertise on climate adaptation policy at local, state, and federal levels in the United States and international policy.
 Her current projects focus on adaptive capacity, managed retreat, and adaptation fairness.
 She co-edited a book and special issue on environmental justice and climate relocation, and she recently served as a contributing author to the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report and to the Fifth US National Climate Assessment (NCA5) and as a synthesis lead for the Global Adaptation Mapping Initiative.
+She has served as a technical advisor for the Louisiana Coastal Master Plan and worked with state and federal agencies and non-profits to recommend managed retreat program reforms.
+In 2024, she led the Climate Change Game Jam, a national video game design competition for US university students, as part of her work as an Oceans Champion with the National Science Foundation and UN Oceans Decade initiative.
+Siders currently serves as Lead Author for the Adaptation chapter of the 6th US National Climate Assessment (NCA6).

 Industry Expertise (5)